 Author Guidelines

-All references must follow the examples below exactly, in both the order of information and punctuation, as well as in the use of roman and italic type.
-Please note that submissions will be considered only if references adhere strictly to this format:
+References must follow the models below exactly, both in the order of information and in punctuation, as well as in the use of roman and italic type.
+Please note that submissions may be considered only if references adhere strictly to this format.

-A. The first time a project is mentioned, its full details are listed, according to the following models:
+˃ The first time a reference is made, the full details of the work are listed, according to the following models:

 Michelle Perrot, The Bedroom: An Intimate History, trans.
 Lauren Elkin, Yale University Press, New Haven and London 2018, p.
 142.